muuuuuuushroom/PET/README.md

 | NWPU_Crowd               |  [NWPU_Crowd.pth](https://drive.google.com/file/d/1MX7tQAexyc9slrt7TaNSK7j8RtSvnI2H/view?usp=sharing)  | - | - |

+## Frequently Asked Questions (FAQ)

+* The model trained on my custom dataset does not perform well, why?
+  * Please check the [load_data](https://github.com/cxliu0/PET/blob/main/datasets/SHA.py#L105) function in your custom dataset.
+The input format should be (y, x) instead of (x, y).
+If the input annotations are wrong during training, the output of the trained model could be abnormal.

+* How to deal with images with no person?
+  * Please refer to this [issue](https://github.com/cxliu0/PET/issues/33#issuecomment-2782560733).

 ## Citation

 If you find this work helpful for your research, please consider citing: